 Workplace Assessment of Psycho-behavioural Barriers to Help-seeking

-Deployed by organizations wanting to increase mental health help-seeking in the workplace and to achieve a healthier and more productive organization.
+Deployed by organizations wanting to increase mental health help-seeking in the workplace, address inequalities in use of resources, and to achieve a healthier and more productive organization.

 A significant return on investment can be achieved by building a mentally healthy and less psychologically stressed workplace.
 The opportunity to improve mental health and productivity at work exists at the employee level through the provision of EAPs and other workplace mental benefits/programs.